milankinen/cuic/README.md

 annoying WebDriver version hassle.

-The design of the current version of `cuic` is the result of countless (re)written tests, various attempts to structure test code and hours after hours of CI test runs, driven by the following core principles:
+The design of the current version of `cuic` is the result of countless (re)written tests, hours after hours of CI test runs and enless debug sessions, driven by the following core principles:

-  * Utilization of Clojure core data structures and control flow instead of custom macros and DSLs
+  * Utilization of Clojure core data structures and language features instead of custom macros and DSLs
   * Minimal and unambiguous but easily extendable API surface
   * Seamless integration with `clojure.test` and the tooling around it
   * First class REPL usage